 Since the chemical properties of resins may vary according to the amount of chlorination and the types and quantity of additives, contact an Emco Industrial Plastics representative before designing material handling systems using CPVC.

 Emco Industrial Plastics doesn’t claim to represent all of the manufacturers or trade name products listed.
 This list is intended as a guide of typical materials available for purchase from Emco Industrial Plastics, Inc. For additional information, contact an Emco Industrial Plastics representative by filling out the form below.

-Do you need Fabrication or Machining for CPVS Pipe Grade?
+Do you need Fabrication or Machining for CPVC Pipe Grade?

 Contact us today for your fabrication and machining needs!